The probabilistic world: Fundamental probabilities

-Quantum systems are time-local subsystems with two particular properties.
-First, the probabilistic information available in the subsystem is incomplete.
-There are local observables $A(t)$, $B(t)$ for which the expectation values $\braket{A(t)}$ and $\braket{B(t)}$ can be computed, while the classical correlation function $\braket{A(t) B(t)}_{cl}$ is not accessible with the restricted local probabilistic information of the subsystem.
-Second, the evolution of the classical density matrix with $t$ is unitary, or more generally orthogonal in a formulation without complex structure.
+Quantum systems are time-local subsystems with the particular property that the evolution of the classical density matrix with $t$ is unitary, or more generally orthogonal in a formulation without complex structure.
 For a unitary evolution the information is not lost as $t$ increases.
+One finds that the probabilistic information available in the subsystem is incomplete.
+There are local observables $A(t)$, $B(t)$ for which the expectation values $\braket{A(t)}$ and $\braket{B(t)}$ can be computed from the probabilistic information of the time-local subsystem, while the classical correlation function $\braket{A(t) B(t)}_{cl}$ is either not defined or not accessible with the restricted local probabilistic information of the subsystem.

+In our view the Universe is described by an overall ``classical'' probability distribution covering the past, present and future.
+Quantum mechanics arises by a focus and the time-local subsystem.
 Using the embedding of the quantum subsystem in the overall probability distribution all the quantum rules can be derived from the basic rule \eqref{I1} of classical statistics.
 This concerns both the formula for the computation of expectation values and the association of possible measurement values with the spectrum of eigenvalues of the quantum operator.
 We hope that this simple finding can contribute to a demystification of quantum mechanics.
 The absence of conflict with Bell's inequalities \cite{BELL2} for classical correlation functions finds a simple explanation in the incompleteness of the quantum subsystem.
 The classical correlations are not relevant for observations or ideal measurements in quantum subsystems.
-The embedding of quantum mechanics in classical statistics opens new perspectives for quantum computing \cite{CWQCCB,PEME,PW}.